Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 However, care must be taken to *install* such packages in a way that *plays well with LUMI*.

 !!! warning "Please don't install Python packages directly"
-    In order to provide the best user experience, it is **strongly discouraged** to install Python packages directly to the user home folder, `/scratch`, `/project`, etc. using [Conda][conda], [pip][pip], or similar package management tools.
+    To to provide the best user experience, it is **strongly discouraged** to install Python packages directly to the user home folder, `/scratch`, `/project`, etc. using [Conda][conda], [pip][pip], or similar package management tools.
 Please read this page carefully for better alternatives.